andymeneely/project-timber-wolf/rules/RULES.md

 Every Event Deck will have a few Crisis cards in them.
 These are particularly strong and can create big problems for any team of scoundrels.

 **All Crises will happen**.
 Unlike Events, all Crises are guaranteed to happen in a heist.
-You will be doing all encountered Crisis cards _after_ your round's Event. (_see Phase 3.
+You will be doing all encountered Crisis cards _after_ your round's Event. (_See Phase 3.
 Event Phase for more details_).

 **Not an Alert**.
-Crisis cards do _not_ count as Alerts.
 When a Crisis card is the top-most card in the Event Deck, immediately set it aside and continue dealing Event cards.
+Crisis cards are _not_ removed because of "Raise ⚠".

 To summarize, you will be doing _one_ Event per round, then zero or more Crises per round.
 A Crisis is not an Event.